Thursday, April 5, 2018

-And it occurred to me, in not all that many decades, when our country is certain to be 25 percent Hispanic—it's already 18 percent Hispanic now—you'll look back on this period and wonder how it could have been possible, how such an important element of this great nation could have been allowed to be abused.
-How this often great nation as the United States of America could have elected this unfit clown, this unashamed hater, whose thoughts and policies used to be found on vile booklets left on bus station urinals, as president of the United States.
+And it occurred to me, in not all that many decades, when our country is certain to be 25 percent Hispanic — it's already 18 percent Hispanic now — you'll look back on this period and wonder how it could have been possible, how such an important element of this great nation could have been allowed to be abused.
+How such an often great nation, the United States of America, could have elected this unfit clown, this unashamed hater, whose thoughts and policies used to be found on vile booklets left on bus station urinals, as president of the United States.

 You've got to wonder: What was wrong with these people?

 I wish I had an answer.
 It amazes us and we were there the whole time.

 Not to be glib about something so wrong, so dangerous.
 If you're wondering whether we knew that something horrible was coming, that all wouldn't be staff firing and inane misstatements of reality, well...

 Yeah, we knew.
 Or we should have known.
 People have already been hurt, our country has already been damaged, at home and abroad.
 Did we know that worse was to come?
 Yeah, we knew.
 Or should have known.
 Or let ourselves guess and then pushed the knowledge away.
 Or denied the obvious.

 At least I know.
 If I had to summarize the Trump presidency up to today, I would say: we've been lucky, so far.
 If Trump were a skilled tactician, if he actually had a malign agenda beyond aggrandizing himself, and saying anything to please those who support him, he could have caused enormous damage.